1j01/textual-paint/README.md

 - The program sometimes crashes or freezes randomly, and there's no auto-save feature.
 - Saved ANSI files are unnecessarily large, because they include escape sequences for every cell, even if the colors match the previous cell.
 - Loading and saving a file without making any edits can change color values slightly, e.g. 128 → 127.
 The Color Eraser feature compensates for this with a slight tolerance, but the fill tool does not.
+- Free-Form Select stamping/finalizing is incorrect when the selection is off-screen to the left or top.

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)